mustafah1/The_Wild_Cats_Quiz_Game/README.md

 - frees up teachers time by not requiring their input
 - allows to student to gain in-depth knowledge of a particular topic

+---

+# How to use
+-answer the questions by selecting the radio button with the correct answer next to it -when all questions have been answered press the "get results" button -the question will turn green if correct or red if incorrect -a score will appear underneath the "get results" button

+---

 ## Technology used
 -Javascript
 -HTML/CSS